Artographer: a Curatorial Interface for Art Space Exploration: System Design

 \subsection{Spatial Map-making Approach}

 Our data curation strategy formed a strong set of base materials for a similarity-clustered presentation of artworks that embeds a variety of meaningful relationships.

 We use Uniform Manifold Approximation and Projection (UMAP)~\cite{mcinnes_umap_2018} to project the 3456-dimensional representation of each artwork onto 2-D space.
-Compared to t-SNE (another common dimensionality reduction technique), UMAP allows visualization designers to balance between local structure (data is well clustered within categories) and global structure (similar categories are co-located), and provides parameters for manipulating this balance \cite{coenen_understanding_nodate}.
+Compared to t-SNE (another common dimensionality reduction technique), UMAP allows visualization designers to balance between local structure (data is well clustered within categories) and global structure (similar categories are co-located), and provides parameters for manipulating this balance \cite{coenen_understanding_2025}.

 We first use UMAP on the entire dataset to construct a global structure, where groups of related artworks are clustered together.
-We use k-means clustering to create a Voronoi diagram that contains each cluster within a cell --- this forms Artographer's ``regional map.''
+We use k-means clustering to create a Voronoi diagram that contains each cluster within a cell---this forms Artographer's ``regional map.''
 We iteratively merge these adjacent ``neighborhood''-like regions to create the larger, ``country''-like colored regions seen when viewing the map at a distance.

-We then re-run UMAP on each cluster, recomputing new 2D coordinates for each artwork that contains them to the shape of their ``region'' --- this achieves more meaningful local structure of the data \textit{within} each region when users view the map at a short distance.
+We then re-run UMAP on each cluster, recomputing new 2D coordinates for each artwork, while containing them to the shape of their ``region.''
+This achieves more meaningful local structure of the data \textit{within} each region when users view the map at a short distance.

-Some ``outlier artworks'' are so distinct from the rest of the dataset, they would be positioned too far to comfortably display or navigate to; we chose a reasonable map size, then iteratively nudge these outliers into the constraints of the map.
-(We report on interesting tensions and opportunities that arise from this presentation of ``marginalia'' in Section \ref{sec:outliers}.
+Some ``outlier artworks'' are so visually and semantically distinct from the rest of the dataset, they would be positioned too far to comfortably display or navigate to; we chose a reasonable map size, then iteratively nudge these outliers into the constraints of the map.
+(We report on interesting tensions and opportunities that arise from this presentation of ``marginalia'' in \S \ref{sec:outliers}.)